evernost/fuzzyCalculator/parsingRules.md

 - the expected behaviour for this new infix operator needs to be defined.

 Infix operators that are not based on special characters will not be supported.
-There are no plans to accept inputs like 'x DONG y' or 'a SUPER+ b'.
+There are no plans to accept inputs like `x DONG y` or `a SUPER+ b`.
 Reasons for that:
-- ruins the readability
+- **readability**: messes with the implicit multiplication rule
-- special characters already give enough flexibility
+- **not the only solution**: special characters already give enough flexibility
-- exotic infix operators are not that common.
+- **rarity**: exotic infix operators are not that common.
 It is not worth the engineering.
-- infix operators are 2 variables functions in disguise.
+- **functions do the job**: infix operators are 2 variables functions in disguise.<br>
-  Multiargs functions are already supported and should be the reasonable choice here.
+  Functions of multiple arguments are already supported and should be the reasonable choice here.

 Also, be careful when defining the priority of your new operator (see rules [R7.X] and [R11])

-# [R7] Rules for omitted tokens
+## [R7] Omitted operators
-The infix operator "-" (minus sign) is the only operator that allows an implicit left operand.
+The infix operator `-` (minus sign) is the only operator that allows an implicit left operand.
-In other words, expressions like "(-3x+..." are accepted.
+In other words, expressions like `(-3x+...` are accepted.

 There are not many cases where the implicit left operand is common and/or makes sense.
 It is mostly used: